localvoid/vdom/README.md

-Virtual DOM solves the problem of moving state from previous tree to the new one, so that you can always render DOM in a simple way like it doesn't have any previous state, and the algorithm behind it will do all the hard work and just move state from the previous tree to the new one.
+Virtual DOM solves the problem of moving state from previous tree to the new one, so that you can always render DOM in a simple way like it doesn't have any previous state, and the algorithm behind it will do all the hard work and move state from the previous tree to the new one.

 As I see it, it is the most important idea behind the Virtual DOM.
-It is not the performance optimization to generate as little as possible DOM operations, or something else, it is just simple idea of moving state.
+It is not the performance optimization to generate as little as possible DOM operations, or something else, it is a simple idea of moving state.

-Many people told me that Virtual DOM is not as important as Components, but I am not looking at Components as it is something special, there are many different ways to implement Components, I treat them just like any other state.
+Many people told me that Virtual DOM is not as important as Components, but I am not looking at Components as it is something special, there are many different ways to implement Components, I treat them like any other state.

 For example, all `Node`'s in virtual dom have simple state that is just reference to their real html node.
-Component is just another Node that will render/update its subtree in a lazy way, nothing special about it.
-Some features like TransitionGroup's can be implemented in a different ways, for example we can just extend virtual Element and add additional state that will track all necessary information for transitions, and it won't be a "Component", it will be the same element with additional state and behavior.
+And Components is just another Node that will render/update its subtree in a lazy way, nothing special about it.
+Some features like TransitionGroup's can be implemented in a different ways, for example we can extend virtual Element and add additional state that will track all necessary information for transitions, and it won't be a "Component", it will be the same element with additional state and behavior.

 ## API